Quantum theory from questions: Background assumptions and postulates

-With principle \ref{lim} at our disposal, we can define a notion of {\it pure state}: a pure state of $S_N$ is a state of maximal information (and thus of maximal length) in which $O$ knows the maximal amount of $N$ independent \texttt{bits} of information.\footnote{We emphasize the difference to reconstructions within the context of generalized probability theories \cite{masanes2011derivation,Mueller:2012ai,barrett2007information,Dakic:2009bh,Masanes:2011kx,de2012deriving,Masanes:2012uq} where pure states are simply defined to be the extremal states of the convex state space. }
+With principle \ref{lim} at our disposal, we can define a notion of {\it pure state}: a pure state of $S_N$ (a composite system of $N$ gbits) is a state of maximal information (and thus of maximal length) in which $O$ knows the maximal amount of $N$ independent \texttt{bits} of information.\footnote{We emphasize the difference to reconstructions within the context of generalized probability theories \cite{masanes2011derivation,Mueller:2012ai,barrett2007information,Dakic:2009bh,Masanes:2011kx,de2012deriving,Masanes:2012uq} where pure states are simply defined to be the extremal states of the convex state space. } See \cite{Hoehn:2014uua} for a more in depth discussion of this informational notion of pure states.